kaltura/developer-platform/recipes/captions.md

     "captionAsset",
     "captionAssetItem"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to upload a caption file and perform in-video searches" }
 -->

 # Captions
-Learn how to upload a caption file and perform in-video searches

 ## Select a Media Entry
 Choose a video from your library to add captions to.